 Generally these bids and proposals must be received by mail or package delivery service prior to the deadline, but arrangements can be made before hand with City Purchase for electronic delivery if necessary.
 At the date and time of closing, the bids or proposals are opened in a public meeting and the prices announced, however the contract is not awarded at this time.
 The bids or proposals are subsequently evaluated by a panel made up of City employees, and the contract awarded to the responsible company with the lowest responsive price, (Invitation to Bid), or evaluated best qualified to fulfill the contract (Request for Proposal).
 All companies submitting bids or proposals, are officially notified of the City’s decision on awarding a contract.

 In order to increase competition and lower prices, the City of Springfield is always searching for new sources to provide goods and services.
-If you have any questions about doing business with the City of Springfield, please contact Jayne McMahan at the City Procurement and Contracts, telephone 541-726-3708, e-mail email@example.com.
+If you have any questions about doing business with the City of Springfield, please contact Neil Obringer in the Finance Department, telephone 541-736-1032, e-mail email@example.com.